MediaBrain-SJTU/RegAD/README.md

 # Registration based Few-Shot Anomaly Detection

-This is an official implementation of “Registration based Few-Shot Anomaly Detection” (RegAD) with PyTorch, accepted by ECCV 2022.
+This is an official implementation of “Registration based Few-Shot Anomaly Detection” (RegAD) with PyTorch, accepted by ECCV 2022 (oral).

 ```
 @inproceedings{huang2022regad,